...

 What is Robotic Surgery for Prostate Cancer Treatment?

-This surgery requires smaller incisions, has a shorter recovery time, and has a lower risk of complications when compared to traditional surgery.
+This surgery requires smaller incisions, has a shorter recovery time, and is less prone to complications than traditional surgery.
 Robotic surgery typically takes several hours and requires general or regional anesthesia for a painless procedure.
 After the surgery, you may need to stay in the hospital for one to two nights and wear a urinary catheter for 1-2 weeks, depending on the type of surgery performed.

-The side effects of a radical prostatectomy are significant, which is why newer therapies are emerging with less side effects, such as TULSA-Pro.
+The side effects of a radical prostatectomy are significant, which is why newer therapies are emerging with fewer side effects, such as TULSA-Pro.

 What is Advanced Radiation Therapy?